Atlanta Research Conference

 Mercer University's Atlanta Research Conference began in 2011 as a "desire to encourage and inspire students and faculty to become more involved in research activities as well as provide a venue where they can share their findings.”
 The conference has grown over the past eight years and now receives over 100 submissions annually.

-The ninth annual Atlanta Research Conference will take place on Saturday April 13, 2019, in the Atlanta Administration and Conference Center building on Mercer's Atlanta campus.
+The ninth annual Atlanta Research Conference will take place on Saturday April 13, 2019, from 10:00 a.m. to 2:00 p.m. in the Atlanta Administration and Conference Center building on Mercer's Atlanta campus.
 The conference will showcase work by students and faculty representing seven different colleges across Mercer's Atlanta, Macon, Douglas County, and Henry County locations.

 For more information about Mercer's Atlanta Research Conference, contact Dr. Cameron Miller, Assistant Professor of Psychology and Atlanta Research Conference Chair, at 678.547.6009 or email@example.com.